 GeneCards Summary for ZAP70 Gene

-ZAP70 (Zeta-Chain (TCR) Associated Protein Kinase 70kDa) is a Protein Coding gene.
-Diseases associated with ZAP70 include combined immunodeficiency due to zap70 deficiency and selective t-cell defect.
-Among its related pathways are Immune System and Ras signaling pathway.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+ZAP70 (Zeta Chain Of T Cell Receptor Associated Protein Kinase 70) is a Protein Coding gene.
+Diseases associated with ZAP70 include Immunodeficiency 48 and Autoimmune Disease, Multisystem, Infantile-Onset, 2.
+Among its related pathways are NF-KappaB Family Pathway and TCR Signaling (Qiagen).
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is SYK.

 UniProtKB/Swiss-Prot Summary for ZAP70 Gene